 A record of any training that staff had completed was maintained in the home.
-Staff spoke positively in relation to the provision of training in the home.
-Staff confirmed that they were encouraged by the home's management to request additional training which would be pertinent to their role.
+Staff spoke positively in relation to the provision of training in the home and confirmed that face to face interactive training was conducted which allowed staff to ask questions when they arose.
+Staff confirmed that they were encouraged by the home's management to request additional training where they see that this would benefit them in their role in the home.
 Compliance with training was monitored monthly on a training matrix.
 A system was in place to communicate with staff whose training was about to lapse to ensure completion.
-Staff confirmed that they received an annual appraisal and regular supervisions.
-A matrix was maintained to ensure that staff received at minimum two supervisions per year.
-An area for improvement in this regard has now been met.